Vitinha: 2019–20: Early career

 Vitinha was born in Santo Tirso, Porto District.
-He started playing football at Desportivo das Aves, where his father formerly played for the club, aged 7, before moving to Pinheirinhos de Ringe, where he started to stand out alongside goalkeeper and future teammate Diogo Costa.
-After going through some training sessions with Benfica, he was integrated into one of Benfica's feeder club Póvoa de Lanhoso, where he stayed for three years, before being dismissed because of his slight frame.
-Despite Sporting CP being interested in him, Vitinha ended up joining the youth ranks of FC Porto two years later, aged eleven, being subsequently loaned to Padroense for a season.
+He started playing football at Aves, where his father formerly played for the club, before moving to Pinheirinhos de Ringe, where he played alongside goalkeeper and future international teammate Diogo Costa.
+After going through some training sessions with Benfica, he was integrated into one of Benfica's feeder club Póvoa de Lanhoso, where he stayed for three years.
+Despite Sporting CP being interested in him, Vitinha ended up joining the youth ranks of Porto two years later, aged eleven, being subsequently loaned to Padroense for a season.

-He made his LigaPro debut for the reserve team on 11 August 2019 in a game against Sporting da Covilhã.
+He made his LigaPro debut for the reserve team on 11 August 2019 in a game against Covilhã.
 He was also part of Porto's squad that won the 2018–19 UEFA Youth League.
 On 28 January 2020, Vitinha made his first appearance for the first team, coming on as a substitute for Wilson Manafá in the 61st minute in a match against Gil Vicente.
 He made a total of eight appearances as the club won the league title.